 So who is accessibility for?

-Everybody’s different but we have to remember that we are all human and that’s why we have the same human rights.
-Unfortunately, at least 15% of the world’s population experience some form of disability.
+It's estimated that at least 15% of the world’s population experience some form of disability.

 Let’s think, is there any reason to divide users into equal and more equal users?
 Absolutely not!